 Decide on the Colors You Like

 A pastel table can be expressed in many ways.
 Flowers give you a chance to establish the table color.
-However, a tablecloth or decorative object can also be an inspiration.
-When deciding on colors, be mindful that there are limitations with flower colors and types of flowers.
+However, a tablecloth, dinnerware, or a decorative object can also be an inspiration.
+When choosing colors, be mindful that there are limitations on the types and colors of flowers.
 Some flowers are difficult to find when it is not their growing season.
-For instance, if you have plans for a blue table with blue irises, plan it in the spring during their blooming season.
-Otherwise, turn to realistic-looking faux flowers.
+For instance, if you have plans for a table with dahlias, plan it for midsummer during their blooming season.
+Otherwise, turn to lifelike faux flowers.
 Or use a table centerpiece that does not rely on flowers to give the table color.

 Linens for a Pastel Easter Tablescape